 You can tap into more than 3000 servers across 94 countries.
 You’ll find dedicated applications for Android, iOS, PC, and Mac.
 However, that means nothing if the VPN doesn’t offer solid speeds and this one delivers the best in that regard.
 When I was testing the service, my download speed actually went up the moment the connection took place.

 As for security, you get to pick from several security protocols, including OpenVPN.
 Not only that, but you’ll get your device all protected with AES 256-bit encryption.
 We didn’t even mention the fact that they include a no-log policy, DNS leak protection, as well as a kill switch.
 These features come in handy when you want your browsing activities to stay private.

-One bad thing though.
+One bad thing, though.
 ExpressVPN isn’t the cheapest on the market.
-It comes with expensive plans and no free trial to test their services.
-However, when you sign up, you can benefit from their 30-day money back guarantee.
+It comes with expensive plans and no free trial to test its services.
+However, when you sign up, you can benefit from their 30-day money-back guarantee.
 You can then ask for a refund if the VPN doesn’t meet your expectations.

 - Very fast servers.